Arduinology/cubicexplorer/Documents/Readme.txt

 ==================================================================

   Many thanks to all developers of those great components.

   A special thanks goes to Jim Kueneman for his great work on VirtualShellTools and EasyListview.
 Without VirtualShellTools, CubicExplorer would not exist.

 ==================================================================

-Thanks for using CubicExplorer :)
+Thank you for using CubicExplorer.

 Regards,
 Marko Savolainen.